E-commerce Unit Economics: The Metrics That Actually Matter

 Ignoring COGS Variations

 Not all products have the same cost structure.
-If you calculate a single blended COGS percentage, you miss that some products contribute far more margin than others.
-Use product-level or category-level COGS in your calculations, especially when evaluating which products to feature in acquisition campaigns.
+A single blended COGS percentage hides that some products contribute far more margin than others.
+Use product-level or category-level COGS, especially when deciding which products to feature in acquisition campaigns.

 Not Accounting for Returns

-As discussed above, returns can reduce your effective contribution margin by 10 to 20 percent.
-If your unit economics look healthy before returns and marginal after returns, you have a returns problem that needs to be addressed — either through better product descriptions, sizing tools, or quality improvements.
+Returns can cut your effective contribution margin by 10 to 20 percent.
+If your unit economics look healthy before returns and marginal after returns, you have a returns problem to address through better product descriptions, sizing tools, or quality improvements.

 Using Blended CAC for Channel Decisions

-Blended CAC tells you your overall acquisition efficiency.
-But using blended CAC to evaluate individual channels leads to bad decisions.
-If your blended CAC is $35 and you are considering a new channel with a $50 CAC, you might reject it — but if that channel acquires customers with 2x the LTV of your average, it might be your most efficient channel on a unit economics basis.
+Blended CAC tells you overall acquisition efficiency.
+Use it to evaluate individual channels and you'll make bad calls.
+If your blended CAC is $35 and you're considering a new channel with a $50 CAC, you might reject it.
+But if that channel acquires customers with 2x your average LTV, it might be your most efficient channel on a unit economics basis.

 Confusing Revenue with Profit

-LTV should be calculated on a gross profit or contribution margin basis, not a revenue basis.
-A customer with $500 in lifetime revenue and 30 percent margin generates $150 in lifetime gross profit.
-A customer with $300 in lifetime revenue and 70 percent margin generates $210.
-Revenue-based LTV would rank the first customer higher, but profit-based LTV correctly identifies the second customer as more valuable.
+LTV should be calculated on a gross profit or contribution margin basis, not revenue.
+A customer with $500 lifetime revenue at 30 percent margin generates $150 in lifetime gross profit.
+A customer with $300 lifetime revenue at 70 percent margin generates $210.
+Revenue-based LTV ranks the first higher; profit-based LTV correctly identifies the second as more valuable.

 Static Calculations

-Unit economics change over time.
-CAC tends to increase as you exhaust your most accessible audiences.
-LTV may increase as you improve your product and retention programs, or decrease if you are scaling acquisition into lower-quality channels.
-Review your unit economics monthly and track trends over time rather than treating your calculations as fixed numbers.
+Unit economics drift over time.
+CAC tends to climb as you exhaust the most accessible audiences.
+LTV may rise as you improve product and retention, or fall as you scale acquisition into lower-quality channels.
+Review monthly and watch trends rather than treating your numbers as fixed.

-Unit economics should inform every major growth decision: how much to spend on acquisition, which channels to invest in, which products to promote, and when to raise prices.
+Unit economics should drive every major growth decision: how much to spend on acquisition, which channels to fund, which products to push, and when to raise prices.

 Setting CAC Targets

-Your target CAC should be derived from your LTV and desired payback period.
-If your 12-month LTV is $120 and you want a 3:1 ratio, your target CAC is $40.
-If you want a 6-month payback, calculate your 6-month cumulative contribution margin and use that as your CAC ceiling.
+Target CAC should come from your LTV and desired payback period.
+If 12-month LTV is $120 and you want a 3:1 ratio, target CAC is $40.
+If you want a 6-month payback, calculate 6-month cumulative contribution margin and use that as your CAC ceiling.

 Channel Investment

-Allocate acquisition budget based on channel-specific unit economics, not just channel-specific CAC.
-A channel with high CAC but high LTV may deserve more investment than a channel with low CAC but low LTV.
+Allocate acquisition budget on channel-specific unit economics, not just channel-specific CAC.
+A high-CAC channel with high LTV often deserves more investment than a low-CAC channel with low LTV.

 Pricing Decisions

-Unit economics analysis often reveals that modest price increases have outsized impact on profitability.
-A 5 percent price increase flows directly to contribution margin — if your margin is 50 percent, a 5 percent price increase raises margin by 10 percent.
-Model the impact of price changes on your unit economics before deciding.
+Unit economics analysis often shows that modest price increases have outsized impact on profitability.
+A 5 percent price increase flows directly to contribution margin.
+If your margin is 50 percent, a 5 percent price increase raises margin by 10 percent.
+Model the impact before deciding.

 Growth vs. Profitability Tradeoffs

-When you understand your unit economics deeply, you can make informed tradeoffs between growth rate and profitability.
-Accepting a 2:1 LTV:CAC temporarily to grow faster is a legitimate strategy — but only if you know it is 2:1 and not 1.2:1.
+Once you understand your unit economics, you can make informed tradeoffs between growth rate and profitability.
+Accepting a 2:1 LTV:CAC temporarily to grow faster can be a legitimate strategy, but only if you know it's 2:1 and not 1.2:1.
 The difference between a calculated bet and a blind gamble is measurement.

-The brands that win in e-commerce are not the ones spending the most on acquisition.
-They are the ones who understand their unit economics with precision and use that understanding to make better decisions — about where to spend, what to sell, and how to grow sustainably.
+The brands that win in e-commerce understand their unit economics with precision and use that to decide where to spend, what to sell, and how to grow.